jerrimus/IdleMine/README.md

         * Normal mode: push start and walk away

-          Currently only cryptonote coins are implemented, I do not know if it's worth it to mine any other algo.
+          Currently only cryptonote coins are implemented, I do not know if it's worth it to cpu mine any other algo.
 If I'm wrong tell me so and maybe we can fix it.
-GPU mining is not implemented, there are too many variables.
+GPU mining is not implemented, there are too many variablesfor new people.
 This is primarily designed as an entry point to cryptomining, and (hopefully) a decent alterative to minergate.

               There is not a nicehash option, until the security issues are resolved I do not think